 - ZeroPoint foods can help you get to your goal: WW clinical trials show that members can eat ZeroPoint foods without tracking or measuring and still lose weight, no matter which color they’re on!

-- They’re good for you: ZeroPoint foods were specifically chosen because the World Health Organization guidelines recommend eating them more frequently than other foods as part of a healthy eating pattern.
+- They’re good for you: ZeroPoint foods were specifically chosen because the World Health Organization guidelines recommend eating them more frequently than other foods as part of a healthy pattern of eating.

 ZeroPoint foods are tough to overeat: Sure, you could eat 13 bananas, but would you want to?
 Probably not.
 And that definitely wouldn’t fit in with a healthy pattern of eating.
 People don’t tend to go wild with ZeroPoint foods, which is one reason you don’t have to measure or track them.
 But keep in mind, they’re not all you can eat.
 Your ZeroPoint list is there to signal how often to dig in, not how much.